 As buildings insurance is often a condition of your mortgage, it's important to know what cover you need in place for different situations.

 You may find your regular home insurance covers you, or you might need to arrange unoccupied house insurance.

 A house sat empty can attract unwanted attention from vandals and squatters, making the property a much higher risk to insure than one which has people in and out of it all the time.

 When there are residents in the house it's much safer and less of a risk for insurers as there's someone to limit damage from accidents and prevent vandals from striking.

-For these reasons, empty property insurance can often be more costly.
+For these reasons, unoccupied property insurance can often be more costly.